 My favorite street in Athens is the one that runs from Omonia Square to Monastiraki Square called Athinas Street.
 If you walk a straight line down Athinas from Omonia it will take you right up to the Acropolis and on the way you would pass some of the most interesting places in Athens.
-Athinas street for me is the heart and soul of modern
+Athinas street for me is the heart

 Athens and I can sit here in front of my computer in North Carolina and give a guided tour as easily as I could give a tour of my own house.
 I spend several weeks a year staying on Athinas Street, usually at the Hotel Attalos and if I could find an affordable apartment in the neighborhood I would buy it because nothing makes me feel more alive than to walk out the front door of the hotel and be engulfed in the sites, sounds and people of the most

 If you see the center of Athens as the Acropolis, then the beginning of Athinas street is at Monastiraki Square where the tables of Mparaktaris old taverna envelope the small church for which the area is named.
 Ermou Street, the primary clothes shopping street in Athens, comes down from Syntagma Square